vilelanatalia/Library/README.md

 # Welcome to Library

-This is a simple project created in JAVA to practice language skills a little.
+This is a simple project created in JAVA to practice language skills.
 In this project, you can donate, borrow, or return a book.

 ## Requirements
 - Necessary Java, updated version.